Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Producing Anticommutators and Exponential Products

 \cref{alg:adder} is an extension of the prior commutator approaches in phase space because the $\sigma^i = - \frac{i}{2} [\sigma^j, \sigma^k]$ relation is natively expressed in the algorithm; i.e., if we have $\mathcal{B}_{A} = \mathcal{B}_B = \mathcal{B}_{\hat{x}} = \exp it \hat{x} \sigma^x$, the ``$\textrm{Left}$" term vanishes and the``$\textrm{Right}$" term is the commutator we would apply.

 Finally, in \cref{alg:mult}, we demonstrate how to implement $AB$ if $AB = (AB)^\dagger$.
-This process cannot be performed recursively, contrary to \cref{alg:adder}, because it places the terms in the upper-left block encoding.
-However, this actually may be more useful, as it allows the precise simulation of $e^{i AB t}$, assuming the qubit begins in the $\ket{0}$ state:
+This process places $AB$ in the upper left block, which is useful to exactly execute $\exp it AB$ by preparing the qubit state to $\ket{0}$, but it prevents the process from being executed recursively.
+Simplifying the commutator from \cref{eq:also-alg2} finds